Wolfsketch/ClansPvP/README.md

 ---

-## 👨‍💻 Author
+## 👤 Author

-**Wolfsketch** – passionate Minecraft plugin developer
+**Wolfsketch** – Minecraft plugin developer
-Feel free to reach out on GitHub or Discord.
+Questions or suggestions?
+Open an issue (or use `/clan issue` in-game 😉).

 ---

-## 📜 License
+## 📄 License

-This plugin is **not open source**.
-Using, modifying, or redistributing it without permission is prohibited.
+ClansPvP is **closed-source**.
+Redistribution, modification, or resale is prohibited without permission.

-> ⭐ Enjoy ClansPvP?
-Star the repo to support future updates!
+Enjoy the plugin? ⭐ Star the repo and spread the word!